-Destination Management Planning is based on the holistic consideration of a region's tourism industry, and the tourism industry's position in the regional economy.
-Destination Management Plans reflect the attributes of each destination, providing a blueprint for future investment in tourism including new experiences and attractions, and infrastructure requirements (roads, parks, technology) to support visitor growth.
+Destination Management Planning is based on the holistic consideration of a region's tourism industry, to Best Practice in Destination Management, as and the tourism industry's position in the regional developed by the Australian Regional Tourism economy.
+Destination Management Plans reflect Network (ARTN). the attributes of each destination, providing a Destination Management Plan Process blueprint for future investment in tourism including The following process was undertaken to inform the new experiences and attractions, and infrastructure development of the Destination Management Plan. requirements (roads, parks, technology) to support visitor growth.